ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 *   **Trump Leading Restriction:** The Declarer CANNOT lead a trick with a card of the trump suit if the trump has not yet been revealed.
 *   **Strategic Exception to Following Suit:** If a non-declarer leads with a card of the trump suit (without knowing it's trump since it hasn't been revealed yet), and the declarer has only the folded card of that suit, the declarer can choose to play any other card instead of following suit.
 This allows the declarer to protect their trump card and maintain the secrecy of the trump suit.
 *   **Original Bidder Leads:** The Original Starting Bidder (player to dealer's left) *always* leads the first trick, regardless of who won the final bid.
-*   **Bidding Starters:** The Original Starting Bidder begins Phase 1 bidding, while the winner of Phase 1 (Bidder 1) begins Phase 2 bidding.
+*   **Bidding Starters:** The Original Starting Bidder begins Phase 1 bidding and MUST make at least the minimum bid (cannot pass).
+The winner of Phase 1 (Bidder 1) begins Phase 2 bidding but CAN choose to pass.
 These may or may not be the same player.
 *   **Dealer Rotation:** After each round, the Original Starting Bidder becomes the dealer for the next round.
 *   **Tiered Scoring:** Stakes exchanged depend on whether the final bid was made in Round 1 or Round 2.
 The special Honors scoring applies ONLY if the final bid was established during Round 1.
 All bids established in Round 2 follow the Round 2 scoring rules regardless of the bid value.
 *   **Concession Option:** The bid winner may concede if they believe they cannot make their bid.
 This option is available at any point - immediately after winning the bid in Phase 1, after winning the final bid in Phase 2, or during trick play (as long as they have not yet won enough points to meet their bid).
 Concession results in an automatic loss - the entire team loses in 4-player mode, and the individual Declarer loses in 3-player mode.